Invoker Thorns Crusader Speed Farming Variation

 In regular Rift farming, the pace at which you kill elites facilitates the use of the most potent source of cooldown reduction in your weapon Cube slot — In-geom.
 As long as you fuel its power by regularly bursting down elites, it will practically ensure permanent uptime of all of your important cooldowns.

 Belt of the Trove stays as the default recommendation in the armor Cube slot, in order to maintain the damage reduction of the Invoker 4-piece bonus.
-If you grow confident in your survivability however, you can swap this slot to the elite spawning powers of Nemesis Bracers to synergize with the bonuses of In-geom.
+Starting in Patch 2.7, the elite spawning powers of Nemesis Bracers can be equipped on your follower, which will greatly help with the proc of In-geom without causing you to lose toughness from this Cube slot.

 The Kanai's Cube can be used for much more than simply extracting Legendary powers from items.
 Please refer to our Kanai's Cube guide for more information.